jschpp/htb-ca-2021/README.md

-# Cyber Apokalypse CTF 2021
+# Cyber Apocalypse CTF 2021

-Meine Lösungen für das CTF
+My solutions for the CTF